dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 </figure>

 Here's how to derive it: 4:3 can be rewritten as 320:240 if you multiply both the numerator and denominator by 80.
-Then 240 divided by 200 is 1.2, so the _pixel aspect ratio_, or PAR---the mathematical ratio that describes how the width of a pixel compares to its height---is **1:1.2**, which can be rewritten as **5:6**.
+Then 240 divided by 200 is 1.2, so the _pixel aspect ratio_ is **1:1.2**, which can be rewritten as **5:6**.
+(Pixel aspect ratio, or *PAR* in short, is the mathematical ratio that describes how the width of a pixel compares to its height.)

 But hey, not everybody likes maths, especially not in the middle of a gaming session!
-Most of the time, you won't need to worry about aspect ratio correctness because DOSBox Staging handles that automatically for you out-of-the-box.
-There is a small but significant number of games where overriding aspect ratio correction and forcing square pixels yields better results.
+Most of the time, you won't need to worry about aspect ratio correctness because DOSBox Staging handles that automatically for you.
+There is a small but significant number of games though where forcing square pixels yields better results as we've seen in our [Beneath the Steel Sky](beneath-a-steel-sky.md/#aspect-ratio-correction) example.

 !!! note "When pixels are not squares"